TARZAN AND THE HUNTRESS

 Footnote [2]

-Even before the death of my mother and what seemed a never ending ongoing series of events I ended up living with a foster couple that I had never seen or heard of in my life who owned a flower shop in downtown old Redondo Beach.
+As to the ex-marine taxi driver, even before the death of my mother and what seemed a never ending ongoing series of events I ended up living with foster couples that I had never seen or heard of in my life.
+Long before my dad married my stepmother I landed in the home of a couple who lived in Hermosa Beach but owned a flower shop in downtown old Redondo Beach.

 Not liking the arrangements for reasons I am not able to remember, I ran away from home.
 Without anybody knowing where I was or having anybody's consent I ended up staying with an only recently discharged World War II ex-Marine taxi driver that had fought his way up through all the islands in all the major battles in the Pacific from Guadalcanal northward.